Roosevelt High School (Oregon): History

+Between 1995 and 2002, Roosevelt maintained a relatively constant enrollment of about 1,100 to 1,200 students, but dipped to an enrollment of less than 1,000 in the 2002–03 school year and less than 900 in the 2003–04 school year.
+Education scholar John Ambrosio attributed this decline to the 2001 No Child Left Behind Act (NCLB).

 In 2004, Roosevelt was split into 3 small schools: the Pursuit Of Wellness Education at Roosevelt (POWER), the Spanish-English International School (SEIS), and the Arts, Communication, and Technology School (ACT).
-Each small school focused on certain academics and career related pathways.
-POWER focused on math and science, SEIS focused on language immersion, and ACT offered courses in fine, visual, and performing arts.
+Each small school focused on certain academic and career-related pathways: POWER focused on math and science, SEIS focused on language immersion, and ACT offered courses in fine, visual, and performing arts.
 The rationale behind the split was to improve academic achievement by allowing teachers and students to interact in a more intimate and specialized environment.

 Roosevelt received a $7.7 million federal grant in the summer of 2010 to improve school conditions and to return the school to a comprehensive campus by 2012.
 This was done to promote diversity in the classrooms and unite the school budget.

 Roosevelt began a modernization process in 2015 as part of a $482 million bond measure aimed at improving schools across Portland.
 The project included a new wing for the school – with a community center, gymnasium, and commons area, among other additions – and renovations to the original 1921 structure.
 The modernization project was praised by the Business Tribune, which cited its "intertwining benefits of seismic stabilization, historic preservation and improved learning environments".
 Renovations to the historic 1921 building were completed in 2017.

 School profile

-In the 2020–2021 school year, Roosevelt's student population was 36% Hispanic, 33.3% White, 15.7% African American, 3.2% Asian, 2.7% Pacific Islander, 1.2% Native American, and 7.8% mixed race.
-In 2017, 73% of Roosevelt's seniors graduated on time out of a class size of 274.
+In 2024, Roosevelt's student population was 37.3% Latino, 35.2% White, 13.2% Black, 1.7% Asian, 1.5% Pacific Islander, 0.5% Native American, 2.2% Asian/White, and 8.5% other ancestries.
+The school had an enrollment of 1,452 students in October 2024.

+In 2024, 70% of Roosevelt's seniors graduated on time out of a class size of 354.

-Roosevelt is one of the smallest high schools in Portland Public Schools.
+Athletics

+Roosevelt High School athletic teams compete in the Oregon School Activities Association's 6A-1 Portland Interscholastic League district, the highest division and league in the OSAA.